 A contractual bonus is awarded at the end of each financial year, the quantum of which is at the discretion of the Board, having considered the recommendations of the Remuneration Committee.
-The maximum bonus currently ranges from between 50%-75% of basic salary to reward executives' contribution to the growth in revenue, and specific targeted or strategic objectives.
+The maximum bonus currently ranges from between 50%-100% of basic salary to reward executives' contribution to the growth in revenue, and specific targeted or strategic objectives.
+In addition to the annual bonus arrangement, the Remuneration Committee may make an exceptional bonus award in specific circumstances where appropriate.